Last updated on March 18th, 2019

-If you and your spouse are getting divorced and disagree on one or more issues of the divorce, then you will likely have to undergo the Virginia contested divorce process.
+If you and your spouse are getting divorced in Virginia, and disagree on one or more issues of your divorce, then you will have to go through the contested divorce process.

-The Virginia contested divorce process can last anywhere from several months to over a year.
-It can cost several thousand dollars in court costs and legal fees.
+The Virginia contested divorce process can last anywhere from several months to several

 Before you undergo a lengthy and expensive divorce, it is important for you to fully understand the Virginia contested divorce process.